n8n-io/n8n-docs/docs/doc2/admin-guides/postman-projects.md

 ## "GET" Method example

-The GET method is very helpful to gain information about users, organisations, documents and many more
+The GET method is very useful to get information about users, sub-organizations, processed documents and much more.

-**1.**  Select the GET Method in your HTTP request.<br>
+**1.**  Choose the GET method in your HTTP request.<br>
-**2.**  Authorize yourself, as described Above.<br>
+**2.**  Authorize yourself as described above.<br>
-**3.**  Open <a href="https://api.polydocs.io">api.polydocs.io</a> and add the path of the Function behind the polydocs URL.
+**3.**  Open <a href="https://api.polydocs.io">api.polydocs.io</a> and add the path of the function behind the polydocs URL.

     for example
     https://api.polydocs.io/users/get_users

 ![Picture](/_images/doc2/admin_guide_get_api.png){ loading=lazy }

-**4.**  Now paste that link in the text box next to the GET Method in Postman.
+**4.**  Now paste this link in the text box next to the GET method in Postman.

-Click on send and you should get all information about every user in your organisation.
+Click `Submit` and you should receive all the information about every user in your organization.

 ## "POST" Method example

-The POST method is usually used to create something like users or organisations.
-This method will put information into the database.
+The POST method is usually used to create users or organizations, for example.
+This method inserts information into the database.

 **1.**  Select the "POST" Method.<br>
-**2.**  Authorize yourself, as described above.<br>
+**2.**  Authorize yourself as described above.<br>
-**3.**  Open <a href="https://api.polydocs.io">api.polydocs.io</a> and add the path of the Function behind the polydocs URL.
+**3.**  Open <a href="https://api.polydocs.io">api.polydocs.io</a> and add the path of the function behind the polydocs URL.

     for example
     https://api.polydocs.io/users/create

 ![Picture](/_images/doc2/admin_guides_post_api.png){ loading=lazy }

-**4.**  Now paste that link in the text box next to the POST Method in Postman.<br>
+**4.**  Now paste this link into the text box next to the POST method in Postman.<br>
-**5.**  Select the Body tab in your HTTP request and enter the Keys and the Values for every credential that has a red star next to their name.
+**5.**  Select the `Body` tab in your HTTP request and enter the keys and the values ​​for each credential that has a red asterisk next to its name.

-If you are finished it should look somewhat like this:
+When you're done, it should look like this:

 ![Picture](/_images/doc2/admin_guide_post_body.png){ loading=lazy }

-If you wish to create an Admin account, then set the "is_admin" value to "True".
+If you want to create an admin account, set the `is_admin` value to **true**.

-At last, click send and you can see all credentials you set in the response at the bottom, If you see them it means the User has been created.
+Finally, click `Submit` and you can see all the credentials you set in the response below.
+This means the user has been created.

 ![Picture](/_images/doc2/admin_guides_post_response.png){ loading=lazy }

 ## "DELETE" Method example

-The the DELETE method is used to delete for example users, organisations, ...
+The DELETE method is used to delete, for example, users, organizations and so on.

 **1.**  Select the "DELETE" Method.<br>
-**2.**  Authorize yourself, as described above.<br>
+**2.**  Authorize yourself as described above.<br>
-**3.**  Open <a href="https://api.polydocs.io">api.polydocs.io</a> and add the path of the Function behind the polydocs URL.
+**3.**  Open <a href="https://api.polydocs.io">api.polydocs.io</a> and add the path of the function behind the polydocs URL.

     for example:
     https://api.polydocs.io/users/delete/{user_id}

 ![Picture](/_images/doc2/admin_guides_delete_api.png){ loading=lazy }

-**4.**  Now paste that link in the text box next to the DELETE Method in Postman.<br>
+**4.**  Now paste this link in the text box next to the DELETE method in Postman.<br>
 **5.**  Replace the {user_id} at the end of the URL with the actual user ID you want to delete.
-(You can get the user_id with the GET Method)<br>
+(You can get the user_id using the GET method).<br>
-**6.**  If you've put the user_id in the URL there is no need for you to add a body key and value for that.
+**6.**  If you included the user_id in the URL, you don't need to add a body key and value for it.

 It should look like this:

 ![Picture](/_images/doc2/admin_guides_delete_body.png){ loading=lazy }

-If you click send you should see "Success: True" in the response.
+When you click `Submit`, you should see success: "True" in the response.

 ## "PUT" Method example

-The PUT method is mostly used to update data from users or organisations.
-It's very easy to use and very understandable
+The PUT method is mainly used to update user or organization data.
+It is very easy to understand and use.

 **1.**  Select the "PUT" Method.<br>
-**2.**  Authorize yourself, as described above.<br>
+**2.**  Authorize yourself as described above.<br>
-**3.**  Open <a href="https://api.polydocs.io">api.polydocs.io</a> and add the path of the Function behind the polydocs URL.
+**3.**  Open <a href="https://api.polydocs.io">api.polydocs.io</a> and add the path of the function behind the polydocs URL.

     for example:
     https://api.polydocs.io/users/update/{user_id}

 ![Picture](/_images/doc2/admin_guides_put_api.png){ loading=lazy }

-**4.**  Now paste that link in the text box next to the PUT Method in Postman.<br>
+**4.**  Now paste this link in the text box next to the PUT method in Postman.<br>
 **5.**  Replace the {user_id} at the end of the URL with the actual user ID you want to delete.
-(You can get the user_id with the GET Method)
+(You can get the user_id using the GET method).

-Let's say you want to change the email address of one of your users in your organisation.
+Suppose you want to change the email address of a user in your organization.

-**1.**  In the Body enter "email" as the key and the new email address as the value.<br>
+**1.**  In the body, enter "email" as the key and the new email address as the value.<br>
-**2.**  Then just press send and you should see a Success in the response.
+**2.**  Then just press `Send` and you should see success in the response.

-If you want to have this all better visualized and interactive, you can download the Postman project <a href="/example/downloadables/doc2app.postman_collection.json" download>here</a> and test this all out.
+If you'd like to have this all more visualized and interactive, you can download the Postman project <a href="/example/downloadables/doc2app.postman_collection.json" download>here</a> to try it all out.
-Just hit the Import button and select this file and you should be good to go.
+Just click the Import button and select this file to get started right away.